 The shift from cars to bicycles is already an important step towards cleaner air, especially in big cities, where pollution is reaching alarming levels.
 But what if we could go one step further?
-What if bicycles could help reduce pollution by purifying the air around us?
+What if bicycles could help reduce pollution by purifying the air around us? that’s the 3d printed bike wheel.
 Well, industrial designer Kristen Tapping invented just that.
 She designed the Rolloe model, a wheel consisting of three different filters capable of purifying the air of pollutants.
 She actually used 3D printing to prototype various parts of the innovative wheel.
 Using ABS, nylon, and stainless steel, Kristen has developed 600 x 600 x 600mm wheel prototypes hoping that they will help reduce pollution in our cities.

 The idea came while cycling around London.
 In traffic, the heat, the gases, and the smell really get you aware of the pollution.
 Concerned about environmental problems, Kristen Tapping pointed out all the sources of pollution that may exist in our cities, sharing statistics that are not reassuring for our planet.
 For example, road transport is responsible for 70% of nitrogen dioxide emissions and 30% of dangerous particles in the air.
 All of this got her thinking: If air purifiers use circulation to filter air, why not using the spinning wheels of vehicles to catch pollution in the prime place that it’s happening?
 In Rolloe’s case, we see the active use of 3D printing technology to purify the air using bicycle wheels.